timchurches/meta-analyses/benefits-of-reproducible-research/reproducing-bicycle-helmet-research.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

-### Conclusion
+### Comment
-The first two bars in the rightmost panel in this graph correspond to the two bars in the graph in the Clarke paper.
-However, the graph above shows all of the relevant, comparable data that is available in the Finch _et al_. report.
+The first two bars in the rightmost panel in the graph above correspond to the two bars in the graph in the Clarke paper.
+However, this graph shows all of the relevant, comparable data that is available in the Finch _et al_. report.
 It provides a much fuller picture than the selective use of data in the Clarke graph.

+---

 This document will be extended to incorporate more reproductions in the future.